AutoRally/autorally/README.md

 Position the robot in the same spot as when the simulation starts and make sure runstop motion should is enabled (set to **true**).

-#### State estimator:

-The state estimator will be started by default but it has not converged.

 #### Start waypoint follower:

     roslaunch autorally_control waypointFollower.launch